 Delivering great care starts with great people; people who are 'Happy, Productive and Engaged in their work'.
 The NHS is incredibly fortunate to bring together a group of staff who are motivated to spend their working lives on the common goal of caring for others.
-At Sandwell and West Birmingham NHS Trust, we are no exception, and are particularly proud of our 'Outstanding' CQC rating for Caring.
+In Sandwell & West Birmingham NHS Trust, we are no exception, and particularly proud of our 'Outstanding' CQC rating for Caring.

 Our purpose as an organisation is to improve life chances and health outcomes.
-We work at Sandwell and West Birmingham NHS Trust not only to treat ill-health, but to make a difference to the people in our community.
+We work at Sandwell & West Birmingham Hospitals not only to treat ill-health, but to make a difference to the people in our community.
 This plan is consciously different from a numerical workforce plan as we connect with what this purpose means for our colleagues and communities.

 Our workforce has always been important to who we are and what we do as an organisation, but supporting our staff has not been a strategic objective in its own right before.
-Along with 'Patients' and 'Population', we have made 'People' a priority in our five-year strategy.
+Along with 'Patients' and 'Population', we have made 'People' a priority in our five year strategy.

 This People Plan supports that strategic objective by focussing on improving staff satisfaction and experience and developing a positive organisational culture.
-Although this is not intended to be a numerical workforce plan, we know that having the right numbers of staff, in the right places, with the right skills is a driver of staff satisfaction.
-It is important that we continue to progress this, learning from best practice.
-This is a key part of our detailed workforce skills and capacity planning to safely move into the new Midland Metropolitan University Hospital in 2024.
+It is not intended to be a long-term numerical workforce plan.
+Although it is recognised that having the right numbers of staff, in the right places, with the right skills is of course a key driver of staff satisfaction.
+The focus of our approach in this area is to develop the right workforce skills and capacity to manage our priority emerging needs, to include safely moving into the new Midland Metropolitan University Hospital (MMUH) in 2024.
+More detailed improvement work on wider planning issues is also progressing to take into account learning from best practice.

-Within this plan we are also focusing on leadership as a priority for the year ahead.
-This means that we have chosen leadership development, along with the patient journey and financial recovery, as an immediate deliverable which we believe will have the biggest overall impact on our three strategic objectives in the Trust's strategy.
+Within this plan we are also focusing on leadership as a 'breakthrough objective' for the year ahead.
+This means that we have chosen leadership development, along with the patient journey and financial recovery, as an immediate deliverable which believe will have the biggest overall impact on our three strategic objectives in the Trusts strategy.
 We know from our staff survey results that line managers have a significant impact on staff experience and retention.
 Developing highly skilled, empowered and compassionate leaders at all levels of the organisation is one of the most powerful things we can do to help staff and in turn, our patients and population.